KOKODA CHALLENGE EVENTS

 The team shall not be eligible to compete in the event until the minimum fundraising has been received by due date.
 No payment shall be deemed to have been received until the Event Organiser has received cleared funds.

-All registration fees and fundraising are non-refundable and non-transferrable.
+All participants understand and agree to the team and individual registration fees and fundraising being non-refundable and non-transferrable.

 The decision to participate is up to the individual’s fitness (appropriate physical training is required) and by doctors recommendation.